 Welcome to the Lion Latch Website!

-My name is Lerin Lockwood & I am a high school art teacher & multi-sport coach.
-I use my hands A LOT though out the day.
-Because I’m so active, I have several occasions each day where I have to take off my jewelry including my wedding rings.
+My name is Lerin Lockwood and I am a high school art teacher & multi-sport coach.
+I use my hands A LOT through out the day and because I’m so active, I have several occasions where I have to take off my jewelry including my wedding rings.

 When I’m teaching art, working with clay or throwing on the pottery wheel, I don’t want my rings to dent or scrape my hard work, nor do I want to spend the next hour cleaning clay out of every crevice of my rings.